jdx/mise/docs/getting-started/index.md

 rtx respects `RTX_DATA_DIR` and `XDG_DATA_HOME` if you'd like to change these locations.
 :::

-### Test it out
+### 3. Adding tools to rtx

-Install a tool and set it as the global default:
+Install node and set it as the global default:

 ```sh
 $ rtx use --global node@20